 Tucked away in Mid-City, Biscuits & Buns has a varied and delicious menu.
 Although the biscuits (and buns) get all the glory, my heart belongs to the chicken and waffles.
 Dining space is a little limited, so if you’ve got a large party or are looking to avoid a wait, I recommend getting there on the earlier side of the morning.

-With locations in the Bywater and the Riverbend, the breakfast (and lunch) at Satsuma is almost always within reach.
+With locations in the Bywater, the Riverbend, and the Lower Garden District, the breakfast (and lunch) at Satsuma is almost always within reach.
 Satsuma’s special twist on breakfast is the plethora of fresh squeezed organic juices and special house juices.
 Paired with one of their fantastic breakfast plates or sandwiches, your day is off to a delicious and healthy start.

 Stanley is typically my number one recommendation for friends staying in the French Quarter.
 This restaurant serves up classic New Orleans comfort food with a unique and tasty twist.
 Take for example, the Eggs Benedict Poor Boy: poached eggs, smoked Canadian bacon, and hollandaise on toasted French bread.
 In a word: yum.